paulscherrerinstitute/bsread_cpp/Readme.md

 - `BSREAD_PORT` *[9999]* - bsread primary port to use for sending data, the bsread configuration port is always primary + 1.
 - `BSREAD_MODE` *[PUSH]* - zmq mode used for delivering messages (PUSH or PUB).

-- `READ_FLNK` *[]* - Forward link for the :READ record.
-This link can be used to trigger records that needs to be executed whenever data is read out.
 - `EVENT_NAME` *[$(EVENT_NAME=bsread$(BSREAD_PORT=9999))]* - name of the epics event that triggers :READ record
 - `NO_EVR` - Set this macro to `#` to disable the usage of the EVR.